denisemartini/ModPop/log_ModPop_analysis.md

 #SBATCH --ntasks=1              # number of tasks (e.g. MPI)
 #SBATCH --partition=prepost	  # specify a partition
 ```
-The memory associated with each core is much larger on the prepost partition, so 1 core should be enough.
+The memory associated with each core is much larger on the prepost partition, so 1 core should be enough. *Edit, one core was not enough, increased to 4 and to 3hrs time*
 ```
 scancel 1182413
 sbatch GBS_ipyrad.sh
-Submitted batch job 1192301
+Submitted batch job 1193080
 ```
 Like this it started right away, now it's to hoping that ipyrad actually is fast enough.